 I am a game developer who is passionate about exploring the new upcoming and emerging technologies and developing software for them.
 Aside from programming, I have a variety of different skills like 3D modelling, 3D animation, 2D animation and Video/Audio editing.

 We’re living in the Age of Machines and Technology, but it’s not turning out the way that the movies of the 80s and 90s might have imagined.
-Instead of being taken over by Terminators, we’re using technologies like AI and VR/AR to aid our daily life through ways we couldn’t have imagined (even for science fiction).
+Instead of being taken over by Terminators, we’re using technologies like AI and VR/AR to aid our daily life in ways we couldn’t have imagined (even for science fiction).

 Almost every industry alive can apply virtual and augmented reality to create specific training scenarios; in this sense, you can picture the X-Men stepping through for a training program – or Neo in the Matrix waking up saying, “I know Kung-Fu.”